https://www.youtube.com/watch?v=0wiL_4OtOo0

 Where: 833 Park Hill Rd, Benson, VT 05743

 Transporting the nuc: Provide more than adequate ventilation in your equipment, without allowing the bees to move freely out of the box.
-When you get home, place the nuc in the exact location you wish them to live and remove screens, so the bees may freely ventilate and orient early the next morning.
+When you get home, place the single in the exact location you wish them to live and remove screens, so the bees may freely ventilate and orient early the next morning.

 Remember, my experience is inextricably tied to the landscape in which my bees live.
 Therefore, I cannot guarantee how big they will grow, just that they will grow beyond the container you buy from me.
 I do not plan to harvest honey from these first season colonies, but rather to allow for maximum brood nest expansion and self-provisioning for their first winter.